Skip to main content

 Women’s Health

-NIFA as part of a broader USDA team collaborates with federal partners including but not limited to the Department of Defense, the Department of Health and Human Services, and the Department of Veterans Affairs on advancing women’s health research and innovation as encouraged by President Biden’s Executive Order.
-As part of NIFA’s women’s health efforts, NIFA has modified AFRI where possible, included a call for women’s health focus within the recent call for three additional USDA Nutrition Hubs, and is sponsoring a women’s health-oriented workshop.
+As part of a broader USDA team, NIFA collaborates with federal partners including but not limited to the Department of Defense, the Department of Health and Human Services, and the Department of Veterans Affairs on advancing women’s health research and innovation.
+To help advance women’s health, NIFA modified its flagship Agriculture and Food Research Initiative (AFRI) to call attention for the need for women’s health research, education and Extension.
+Via AFRI, NIFA sponsored a women’s health-oriented workshop in fiscal year 2024.

 Consumer Resources